 Everything about programming

-, what does it have to do with race conditions, and what are Heisenbugs?
+What is the purpose of the C++ qualifier volatile?
+What does it have to do with race conditions, and what are Heisenbugs?

 What can you do to connect many I2C devices with the same device address to an MCU?
 Most often, the advice is to use hardware solutions.
 Here, we will look at how to solve the problem with software employing the FlexWire library.